 The trail isn’t overly thrilling for the first few kilometres.
 After three kilometres, the Minas Basin Lookoff platform takes you out of the forest.
 The trail elevation gain isn’t drastic, but you’ll get some good exercise.
 The Minas Basin trail is the more direct route to the Cape Split Lookoff.
 Practice caution on the cliffs; several accidents have happened in the past.

 I’d recommend sturdy hiking boots or trail runners for walking on rocks and roots.
 If it’s raining (which is common in NS!), this trail can become quite muddy.
-Hiking poles can also come in handy.
+Don’t forget your rain shell (I use this one).
+Hiking poles can also come in handy (I use these).

 NEW: Scots Bay Trail